Approximate Euclidean shortest paths in polygonal domains: Approximate shortest path amid simple polygons

-In this section, we extend the approximation method to the case of non-convex polygons.
-We reduce the problem of computing approximate Euclidean shortest path amid simple polygonal obstacles to that of computing the approximate Euclidean shortest path amid convex polygonal obstacles.
-This is accomplished by first decomposing $\cal{F}(\cal{P})$ into a set of corridors, funnels, hourglasses, and junctions \cite{conf/socg/Kapoor88,journals/dcg/KapoorMM97,conf/stoc/Kapoor99}.
-First, we describe these geometric structures and then detail how these help in the reduction.
+In this section, we extend the approximation method from previous sections to the case of simple (not necessarily convex) polygons.
+This is accomplished by first decomposing $\cal{F}(\cal{P})$ into a set of corridors, funnels, hourglasses, and junctions \cite{conf/stoc/Kapoor99,conf/socg/Kapoor88,journals/dcg/KapoorMM97}.
+In the following, we describe these geometric structures, and then we detail our algorithm.